ABOUT

 "Three things shine in the open: the sun, the moon, and the teaching of the awakened."— Adapted from the Tipitaka (Anguttara Nikaya 3.129); the canonical text refers to the public openness of the Dharma, not the inevitability of truth surfacing

-Every claim on this page is grounded in decades of academic research, Nobel Prize-winning economic theory, and empirical data.
-These are the foundational works.
+The analysis on this page draws on decades of academic research and empirical data.
+These are the foundational works; readers are encouraged to consult them directly.